tanimdutta/presentation/README.md

 # presentation
-different presentations I will append other presentations gradually.
+I will append other presentations gradually.